GreatGrant/GreatGrant/README.md

-## I am an android developer building with Kotlin
+ ## About Me💫

-I am a junior Android developer with experience in developing Android applications using Kotlin.
+I am an Android developer with experience in developing Android applications using Kotlin.
 My passion is to create mobile applications that are user-friendly, efficient, and visually appealing.

 <!-- GitHub Stats -->